 Interested in summer housing for 2016?

-Loyola's Department of Conference Services has available housing for summer interns, visiting students, and guests not affiliated with the university at our Lake Shore (Rogers Park) and Water Tower (Gold Coast) Campuses from May 27–August 5, 2016.
+Loyola's Department of Conference Services has available housing for summer interns, visiting students, and guests not affiliated with the university at our Lake Shore (Rogers Park) and Water Tower (Gold Coast) Campuses from May 27–August 6, 2016.
 Loyola has a variety of room types including apartment style suites (2 bedrooms, 2 baths, shared kitchen and living room), rooms with private baths, and rooms with community baths.
 All rooms at the Lake Shore Campus have two twin beds and are available for single or double occupancy.
-At the Water Tower campus, select from twins, twin/queen, or double queen rooms.
+At the Water Tower campus, select from twins, queens, or double queen rooms.

 If you are a visiting intern looking for housing please review our Intern Housing Page